DCC-EX/dcc-ex.github.io/docs/ex-turntable/ex-turntable/ex-turntable.rst

   Stepper motor drivers typically support more than one mode for driving stepper motors.
 This simply means that they can be turned less than one complete step, allowing more granular control of positioning, resulting in higher precision, and much smoother operation.
 For example, the DRV8825 can drive 1/32 of a step, talk about smooooth!

-If you're not familiar with stepper motors then you only need a very high level understanding of how they work in order to use Turntable-EX successfully on your layout, as the concept is very simple.
+If you're not familiar with stepper motors then you only need a very high level understanding of how they work in order to use |EX-TT| successfully on your layout, as the concept is very simple.

 Very simply, a stepper motor is able to be rotated one step at a time, which translates to degrees of movement around a circle.
 For example, the ubiquitous 28BYJ-48 stepper motor referred to here takes 2048 steps to make a full 360 degree rotation.
 The higher the number of steps in a single rotation, the easier it will be to get perfect alignment between the turntable and your layout, and this also typically translates to smoother rotation.

 .. note::

-  You don't actually need to know the number of steps required to make a full rotation as this is calculated by Turntable-EX the first time it starts up and performs the calibration sequence.
+  You don't actually need to know the number of steps required to make a full rotation as this is calculated by |EX-TT| the first time it starts up and performs the calibration sequence.
 You will see the number displayed in the serial console as outlined in :ref:`ex-turntable/getting-started:automatic calibration`.

-In Turntable-EX, at startup, the turntable will rotate until such time as the homing sensor is activated, in which case it will set the homed position as step 0 and stop moving.
+In |EX-TT|, at startup, the turntable will rotate until such time as the homing sensor is activated, in which case it will set the homed position as step 0 and stop moving.
 Typically, the homing sensor is a hall effect device mounted in the turntable pit which is activated when a magnet in one end of the turntable bridge comes in to close proximity.

 Once the home position is determined, the various positions on your layout are defined as the number of steps from this home position.

-The command used to move to these positions simply sends the number of steps to Turntable-EX, which calculates the steps required in order to move the least number of steps to the desired position, meaning it will rotate either clockwise or counter clockwise depending which is the shortest distance.
+The command used to move to these positions simply sends the number of steps to |EX-TT|, which calculates the steps required in order to move the least number of steps to the desired position, meaning it will rotate either clockwise or counter clockwise depending which is the shortest distance.

 That's pretty much as simple as it gets.
 These step positions are defined in myAutomation.h (part of EX-RAIL), which will be described in further detail below, including how to ensure these are advertised to WiThrottle applications.

 .. tip::

-  It's recommended that the home position does not align with a specific layout connection track to ensure that each time Turntable-EX powers on, it automatically triggers the homing activity to occur, ensuring it starts in a consistent location each time for the highest accuracy.
+  It's recommended that the home position does not align with a specific layout connection track to ensure that each time |EX-TT| powers on, it automatically triggers the homing activity to occur, ensuring it starts in a consistent location each time for the highest accuracy.

 Controlling the turntable
 _________________________